I’ll Be There For You

 Navigating decisions you need to make for your baby regarding feeding preferences, medications, and immunizations, and what to expect in the first days of life

-What comes as a truly important aspect of this journey is the ability to lean on your doula for comfort and calm reassurance through any unexpected changes and events in your birth.
+What comes as a truly important aspect of this journey is the ability to lean on your doula for comfort and calm reassurance through any unexpected changes or events in your birth.
 Your doula will remind you that a positive birth experience is still attainable while focusing on the health and safety of you and your tiny human.

 Benefits to Mother & Baby